uben0/chess/README.md

 # Chess

 A chess board in the terminal that only accept valid moves.
+Also leveraging a home-made AI.

 Moving a piece from A7 to A5 is done by typing `a7a5`.
 ```